milleratotago/PlotTbl/Doc.md

 In this example the first line will be red, the second green, the third blue, and the fourth black.

+Specifying your own RGB values.
+Alternatively, you may specify colors like this:

+Name-value pair: *ColorSpecs - cell arrary of RGB color specifications*

+This name-value pair indicates that you want to replace PlotTbl's default set of color specifications with a new set.
+Use MATLAB's standard RGB color specifications in whatever order you prefer.
+Your colors will be used in order by values of the CodeVar or the order of the variables listed for ColorXVars or ColorYVars.

+Example: *PlotTbl(...,'ColorSpecs',{[0.4 0.4 0.4], [0.6 0.6 0.6], [0.8 0.8 0.8]})*

+In this example the first line will be the darkest, the second medium, and the third lightest.

 Name-value pair: *ColorOrder --- 'stable' or 'sorted'*

 This name-value pair is only applicable when used in conjunction with